MurphyPicard/evToEbitda/README.md

   * Users should be able to instantly and visually see if a stock is perhaps over/undervalued.

-# Waaaaaaay in the future user stories:
+# Waaaaaaay way in the future user stories:
 * Users should have access to news.
 * Users should have access to common sense (why did the stock pop/drop today?)